anjannair/Rufus-Discord-Bot/README.md

 # Rufus

 Rufus is a dicord bot with the intention of replacing MEE6.
-The intention is to make bots open sourced and so that more people build bots using Discords extensive API.
+The intention is to make bots open sourced and so that more people build bots using Discords extensive API and Discord Commando.

-The extensive guide to building a Javascript bot can be found [here](https://www.discordjs.guide).
+The extensive guide to building a Javascript bot can be found [here](https://discordjs.guide/commando/).

 This is no way affliated to the company Rufus.